'A sad day': NBA reacts to Capitol protest, Blake decision - WHIZ News

 MIAMI (AP) — With words and actions, several NBA teams showed dismay Wednesday hours after a violent mob loyal to President Donald Trump was able to storm the U.S. Capitol and in response to a decision by a Wisconsin prosecutor not to charge a police officer who shot a Black man last year.

 In Miami, the Heat and Boston Celtics released a joint statement saying they were playing “with a heavy heart” in a game where most players and coaches knelt for the national anthem.
 In Milwaukee, the Bucks and Detroit Pistons both took turnovers on their first possessions — intentionally, with all 10 players on the court kneeling.
-And in Phoenix, the Suns and Toronto Raptors stood in a circle and linked arms for the American and Canadian anthems.
+In Phoenix, the Suns and Toronto Raptors stood in a circle and linked arms for the American and Canadian anthems.
+Many other tributes took place around the NBA.

 Earlier in the day at the Capitol, a mob delayed Congress from certifying the results of November’s election and paving the way for President-elect Joe Biden to be sworn in later this month.